 Do we have enough information to work out the area?

 Could we work out the area of another shape that would help?

-Remember what we discovered about rectangles last maths lesson – could that help?
+Remember what we discovered about rectangles last maths lesson – two identical right angle triangles can be positioned together to make a rectangle - could that help?

 - Ask students to draw a triangle on their grid paper so that two of its sides are along lines of the grid paper.
 (You may want to put limits on the size of the triangle depending on the ability of your students – eg. No more than 10 squares along each side.)